 Russ: that's all right, I understand.

-Russ: oh no, now whose arm have you broken lately?
+Russ: oh no, now whose arms have you

 Russ: the week's still early.